siddhu1132/Iris_Flowe_Analysis_Random_Forest/README.md

 Predicting the species of flowers

-Step 1: Importing Data from sklearn datasets
+1. Step 1: Importing Data from sklearn datasets
-Step 2: Data Exploring
+2. Step 2: Data Exploring
-Step 3: Data Wrangling
+3. Step 3: Data Wrangling
-Step 4: Undertanding how well the randomforest classifier works in predicting the species of flower Step 5: Checking Confusion Matrix, accuracy_score and classification report
+4 .Step 4: Undertanding how well the randomforest classifier works in predicting the species of flower
+5. Step 5: Checking Confusion Matrix, accuracy_score and classification report